How To Hang Christmas Wreaths from Vinyl Windows

 We’ve been putting up the Christmas Wreaths this way for several years now and it’s a 5 minute job!!
 Last year we packed up the wreaths with the ribbon still attached to them.
 I just opened the windows from inside the house, put the wreath out the window and closed the sash while I held the ribbon.
 Done deal!!!

-Christmas Tree Window HangerWhile I was coming up with ideas for hanging wreaths from vinyl windows I came across an interesting site, Creative Vinyl Products, which sells metal hooks that can be attached to vinyl siding.
+Christmas Tree Window HangerWhile I was coming up with ideas for hanging wreaths from vinyl windows I came across an interesting site, Vinyl Siding Hook Products, which sells metal hooks that can be attached to vinyl siding.
 The hooks allow you to hang decorations, planters and other things without putting nails in the vinyl.
 Their product wouldn’t work for this application very well but I still thought their product could be quite useful for homes with vinyl siding.

 You can also buy a similar product from Amazon called the CHRISTMAS MOUNTAINS MFG INC VSH06 VINYL SIDING HOOK WITH ADJUSTABLE “S”